On the Sample Complexity of Actor-Critic Method for Reinforcement Learning with Function Approximation: Numerical Results

-which we scale to have norm equal to one.
+which we normalize.
 Given the state $s_t$, the action is sampled from a multivariate Gaussian distribution with covariance matrix $\Sigma = 0.5\cdot I_2$ and mean given by $\theta_k^\top \varphi(s_t)$.
 We let the action determine the direction in which the agent will move.
-As such, the state transition is determined by $s_t = s_t + 0.5a_t/\|a_t\|$.
-In this formulation, the norm of the actor parameter serves as an indicator as per how confident the agent is about taking a particular action.
-The larger the norm, the smaller the difference between the direction of the mean and the sampled action.
+As such, the state transition is determined by $s_{t+1} = s_t + 0.5a_t/\|a_t\|$.

-Because the agent's objective is to reach the target $s^*$ while remaining in $\F$ for all time, we want to penalize the agent heavily for taking actions which result in the next step being outside the free space and reward the function for being close to the target.
+Because the agent's objective is to reach the target $s^*$ while remaining in $F$ for all time, we want to penalize the agent heavily for taking actions which result in the next step being outside the free space and reward the agent for being close to the target.
 As such, we define the reward function to be

-The design of this reward function for the navigation problem is informed by the \cite{Zhang_SICON}, which suggests that the reward function should be bounded away from zero.
-In fact, to satify Assumption \ref{as:A-SCGD}, the reward should be offset by a larger value.
+The design of this reward function for the navigation problem is informed by the \citep{Zhang_SICON}, which suggests that the reward function should be bounded away from zero.
 In this simulation, we allow for the agent to continue taking actions \emph{through} the obstacles.
 This formulation is similar to a car driving on a race track which has grass outside the track.
-The car is allow is allowed to drive on the track, however it incurs a larger cost due to the substandard driving conditions.
+The car is allow is allowed to drive off the track, however it incurs a larger cost due to the substandard driving conditions.

-This particular formulation does not allow for generalization, so if the target of the agent, obstacle location, or starting point of the agent was moved, the agent would have to start from scratch to learn a new meaningful policy.
-We acknowledge that this is not ideal, however we emphasize that it is the rates of convergence which are of interest in this exposition, not necessarily finding the best way to design the navigation problem.
+Although it is true that this particular formulation does not allow for generalization, that is, if the target of the agent, obstacle location, or starting point of the agent are moved, the agent would have to start from scratch to learn a new meaningful policy, we emphasize that it is the rates of convergence which are of interest in this exposition, not necessarily finding the best way to design the navigation problem.\\ \textbf{Algorithm Specifics:} We consider the problem with $\gamma = 0.97$.
+In practice, we use the entire trajectory data for the critic updates.
+In particular, for each actor parameter update, we run ten critic updates with rollout length $T = 66$ (comes from the expected rollout length given $\gamma = 0.97$).
+Similarly, we update the actor along the trajectory of rollout length H = 67.
+For simulations, the actor update step $\eta_t$ is chosen to be constant $\eta =10^{-3}$.
+For TD(0), we let also let the critic stepsize be constant, namely $\alpha_t = \alpha = 0.05$.
+For GTD, we let $\alpha_t = t^{-1}$ and $\beta_t = t^{-2/3}$.
+For A-GTD, we set $\alpha_t = t^{-1}$ and $\beta_t = t^{-4/5}$.
+We draw the initial distribution uniformly at random on the grid $[-2,2]\times [-2,2]$, and we set the target to be $s^* = (-2,-2)$.
+For each critic only method, we run the algorithm 50 times.
+We evaluate the policy by measuring the accumulated reward of a trajectory of length $H = 66$.